apache/arrow/docs/source/format/CDeviceDataInterface.rst

     Producers *MUST NOT* process this member.
 Lifetime of this member is handled by the consumer, and especially by the release callback.

+The ArrowAsyncTask structure
+''''''''''''''''''''''''''''

+This producer-provided structure has the following fields:

+.. c:member:: int (*ArrowArrayTask.get_data)(struct ArrowArrayTask*, struct ArrowDeviceArray*)

+  *Mandatory.* A callback to populate the provided ``ArrowDeviceArray`` with the available data.
+  The order of ArrowAsyncTasks provided by the producer enables a consumer to know the order of the data to process.

+  If a non-zero value is returned from this, it should be followed only by the producer calling the ``on_error`` callback of the ``ArrowAsyncDeviceStreamHandler``.

+  Rather than having a separate release callback, any required cleanup should be performed as part of the invocation of this callback, with ownership of the Array being passed to the consumer-provided parameter calling this, and must be released separately.

+  It is only valid to call this method exactly once.

+.. c:member:: void* ArrowArrayTask.private_data

+  *Optional.* An opaque pointer to consumer-provided private data.

+  Consumers *MUST NOT* process this member.
+Lifetime of this member is handled by the producer who created this object, and should be cleaned up if necessary during the call to :c:member:`ArrowArrayTask.get_data`.

+The ArrowAsyncProducer structure
+''''''''''''''''''''''''''''''''

+This producer-provided and managed object has the following fields:

+.. c:member:: void (*ArrowAsyncProducer.request)(struct ArrowAsyncProducer*, uint64_t)

+  *Mandatory.* This function must be called by a consumer to start receiving calls to :c:member:`ArrowAsyncDeviceStreamHandler.on_next_task`.
+It *MUST* be valid to call this synchronously from within :c:member:`ArrowAsyncDeviceStreamHandler.on_next_task` or :c:member:`ArrowAsyncDeviceStreamHandler.on_schema`, with a producer placing an upper bound on possible synchronous recursion between calls of ``on_next_task`` --> ``request`` --> ``on_next_task``, etc.

+  After ``cancel`` is called, additional calls to this function must be a NOP, but allowed.

+  While not cancelled, calling this function registers the given number of additional arrays/batches to be produced by the producer.
+A producer should only call the appropriate ``on_next_task`` callback up to a maximum of the total sum of calls to
+  this method before propagating back-pressure / waiting.

+  While not cancelled, calling this method *MAY* synchronously call ``on_next_task``, ``on_error`` or ``release`` on the ``ArrowAsyncDeviceStreamHandler``.

+  Any error encountered by calling request must be propagated by calling the ``on_error`` callback of the ``ArrowAsyncDeviceStreamHandler``.

+  A producer *MUST* support an unbounded number of calls to this callback and *MUST* support a total registered demand (sum requested - sum delivered) of up to ``UINT64_MAX``.

+.. c:member:: void (*ArrowAsyncProducer.cancel)(struct ArrowAsyncProducer*)

+  *Mandatory.* This function signals to the producer that it must *eventually* stop calling ``on_next_task``.
+Calls to ``cancel`` must be idempotent and thread-safe.
+After calling it once, subsequent calls *MUST* be a NOP.

+  It is not required that calling ``cancel`` affect the producer *immediately*, only that it must eventually stop calling ``on_next_task`` and then subsequently call ``release`` on the async handler object.
+As such, a consumer *MUST* be prepared to receive one or more calls to ``on_next_task`` or ``on_error`` even after calling ``cancel`` if there are still requested arrays pending.

+  Any error encountered during handling a call to cancel must be reported via the ``on_error`` callback on the async stream handler.

+.. c:member:: void* ArrowAsyncProducer.private_data

+  *Optional.* An opaque pointer to producer-provided specific data.

+  Consumers *MUST NOT* process this member, the lifetime is owned by the producer that constructed this object.

 Error Handling
 ''''''''''''''